-The University of North Alabama Women's Center and the Community-Oriented Police program provide rape awareness, education, and prevention presentations to the University community throughout the year.
+The University of North Alabama Center for Women's Studies and the Community-Oriented Police program provide rape awareness, education, and prevention presentations to the University community throughout the year.

-Crime Stoppers
+Crime Stoppers & Lion Watch

 The University Police Department participates in the local Crime Stoppers program wherein callers may anonymously give information concerning crimes and receive monetary rewards for their help.